rodorro/Javascript_Typescript_Exercises/README.md

 "cd 1-ArrayOperations" for positioning in the exercise

-"npm install" to install previous sample packages
+"npm install" to install packages

 "npm start" to start playgorund on Chrome